 The Philippines may be a picture of beautiful and almost endless sunny days but the country actually experiences around 20 tropical cyclones every year, ten of those develop into storms, also referred to as typhoons and locally called bagyo.
 A 2013 Time Magazine article even declared the Philippines as “the most exposed country in the world to tropical storms”.

 While that fact can be a deterrent for some to visit the country, it is generally okay to explore the Philippines even during the wet season as long as you plan your itinerary accordingly.
-This article will help you understand about storm signals in the Philippines and how to remain safe should you be caught in one.
+This article will help you understand about storm signals in the Philippines and gives tips how to ensure your safety should you be caught in one.

 Storm signals are raised to warn the public about the impending meteorological conditions or weather disturbances.